Appsero/docs/docs/developer-guide/appsero-client.md

 ## More Usage

-Sometimes you wouldn't want to show the notice, or want to customize the notice message.
+Sometimes you wouldn't want to show the notice or want to customize the notice message.
 You can do that as well.

 ```php
 $client = new AppSero\Client( 'a4a8da5b-b419-4656-98e9-4a42e9044892', 'Twenty Twelve', __FILE__ );